“Why can’t I remember what I read?”

 Here’s one tip that practically ensured not just my retention, but also my personal growth: Just do the damn thing.

 When I started doing this on Productivity books (they have a lot of actionable advice), I noticed that I was instantly becoming more productive, aside from remembering EVERY piece of advice that I’ve learned.

-In fact, when I write my blog posts, I usually write without my notes.
+In fact, when I write my blog posts on Productivity, I usually write without my notes.
 The ideas just pop in my head so vividly because I already applied them into my own life.

 When I started getting into self-improvement, I was so hyped to learn as much as possible–thinking that it would somehow make me better.

-Anyway, my point is, actually practicing actionable advice that you read, in my opinion, is the best way to remember them.
+I know that sounds woo-woo, but I still believe actually practicing all the actionable advice you read is the best way to remember them.